archangel2006/PYML-ResearchPaper/Dataset.md

 8. percentage expenditure : Expenditure on health as a percentage of Gross Domestic Product per capita(%)
 9. Hepatitis B : Hepatitis B (HepB) immunization coverage among 1-year-olds (%)
 10. Measles : Measles - number of reported cases per 1000 population
+11. BMI : Average Body Mass Index of entire population
+12. under-five deaths : Number of under-five deaths per 1000 population
+13. Polio : Polio (Pol3) immunization coverage among 1-year-olds (%)
+14. Total expenditure : General government expenditure on health as a percentage of total government expenditure (%)
+15. Diphtheria : Diphtheria tetanus toxoid and pertussis (DTP3) immunization coverage among 1-year-olds (%)
+16. HIV/AIDS : Deaths per 1 000 live births HIV/AIDS (0-4 years)
+17. GDP : Gross Domestic Product per capita (in USD)
+18. Population : Population of the country
+19. thinness 1-19 years : Prevalence of thinness among children and adolescents for Age 10 to 19 (% )
+20. thinness 5-9 years : Prevalence of thinness among children for Age 5 to 9(%)
+21. Income composition of resources : Human Development Index in terms of income composition of resources (index ranging from 0 to 1)
+22. Schooling : Number of years of Schooling(years)